JamesParsons/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

 1) Trivia game:  One Pi could host the questions and the other pi's could be used for people answering the question.
 2) Simon gestures:  Pi's have gesture sensors connected.
 The first person makes a gesture.
 The second person has to respond with the same gesture.
-If they get it right, they make another gesture.  whenver someone can not mimic the previous gesture the other pi gets a point.
+If they get it right, they make another gesture.
+Whenever someone can not mimic the previous gesture the other pi gets a point.
-3)
+3) Novel generator:  The main pi publishes the first line of a novel, like "It was a dark and stormy night.
+(2)"  Then whoever is pi #2 writes the next line, and names the successive author when they are done.
+Around and around it goes until something fun has been written.
+4) Car army:  Multiple satellite pi's could be communicating with the broker.
+The satellite pi's send their distance sensor values to the brokerPi, which tells them to move right, left, forward or backward to make cool shapes.
+You could make your car army form a star.
+Or a letter (like "B").
+5) Best friend waker-upper.
+If both pi's are connected, then pi A can send a message that actuates a servo on pi B that dumps a glass of water on their friend who is late to class.

 ### Part C
 ### Streaming a Sensor